sndnyang/GMMC/README.md

 # Citation

-If you find this work useful and use it on your own research, please concider citing this paper
+If you found this work useful and used it on your own research, please concider citing this paper.
 ```
 @article{yang2021gmmc,
     title={Generative Max-Mahalanobis Classifiers for Image Classification, Generation and More},